 Your Yoga Teacher Training

 This is our classic 500hr Yoga Alliance Teacher Training Certification program This is our broadest training that we have offered since 2005.
-It is offered in two scheduling formats: A 5 Week Immersion OR An 11 Module Program over 5 Years.
+It is offered in an 11 Module Program over 5 Years.
 To be eligible for our 500hr certification you will need to have already obtained a 200hr YA certification (from the Asheville Yoga Center or elsewhere).

 Please note each of the first 9 modules below are required.